badlydrawnrob/anki/source/themes/README.md

 See [Changing the default theme](#changing-the-default-theme).
 If you have specific needs, you can create your own `pygments.stylus` file:

-1. Compile your prefered theme [via the command line with Pygments](http://pygments.org/docs/cmdline/#generating-styles)
+1. Select the Pygments template you'd like to use in `source/themes/components/vendor/config-colors.styl` and set your colour variables.
-2. Rename the file to `pygments-custom.stylus`, add to `src/assets/stylus/theme/` folder
+    1. I've given you an example in `anki.styl` of how this can be extended.
+For instance, changing the color from `pygments-dark` to `pygments-light` if viewing on the `card-Reverse`.
-    - Add in the `@theme-dark-` variables if required.
+2. Recompile `source/stylus/main.stylus`
-3. Recompile `main.stylus`.
+3. Done!

-4. Done!
+> You can always compile your prefered theme [via the command line with Pygments](http://pygments.org/docs/cmdline/#generating-styles) or extend the colour variables with more syntax colours.